Day 14: Ballenas y Piedra

 The boat tour was about the island, about Coronado with its ancient volcanic stone rising from the sea like something too dramatic to be real.
 I wanted to see the geology.
 Wanted to understand how fire becomes stone, how destruction becomes foundation, how violence cooled into something that now holds life.

-The whales were not on the itinerary.
+The whales were absent from the itinerary.
 They were passing through.
 We were lucky, the captain said.
 Muy afortunados.

 Grey Whale